oehf/ipf/commons/audit/src/site/markdown/index.md

 `ParticipantObjectTypeCodeRole` code as `ParticipantObjectTypeCode` code).
 * possibility to select an Audit Message XML schema that belongs to a specific [DICOM] version
 * possibility to plug-in your own exception handler in case the Audit Repository is not reachable
-* configuration is done via an `AuditContext` bean instead of a static global.
-You can create and use as many `AuditContext` as you wish.
+* configuration is done via an `AuditContext` bean instead of a static global class.
+You can create and use as many `AuditContext` configuration beans as you wish.

 ### Constructing an Audit Message

+All of the IHE components implemented by IPF automatically use the audit support of this module for ATNA auditing.
+You only need to configure an [AuditContext](../apidocs/org/openehealth/ipf/commons/audit/AuditContext.html) bean.
+When you use one of the Spring Boot starter modules, this bean is already provided for you.

-In order to create and submit an Audit Message, perform the following steps
+In order to create and submit your own Audit Message, perform the following steps

 1. Construct your Audit Message by using one of the builder classes contained in the `org.openehealth.ipf.commons.audit.event` package.
 Note that the IHE